nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-10-steel_mountain.md

 ![screenshot27](../assets/images/steel_mountain/screenshot27.png)

-With all of these steps done, we can run the exploit script:
+With all of these steps done, we can run the exploit script.
+The exploit downloads our ncat.exe file onto the target machine, executes it and opens a reverse shell back to us!

 ![screenshot28](../assets/images/steel_mountain/screenshot28.png)

-The exploit downloads our ncat.exe file onto the target machine, executes it and opens a reverse shell back to us!

 ---